Richmond Times-Dispatch: Circulation

 The Times-Dispatch has the second-highest circulation of any Virginia newspaper, after Norfolk's The Virginian-Pilot.
 In addition to the Richmond area (Petersburg, Chester, Hopewell, Colonial Heights and surrounding areas), the Times-Dispatch has substantial readership in Charlottesville, Lynchburg, and Waynesboro.
 As the primary paper of the state's capital, the Times-Dispatch serves as a newspaper of record for rural regions of the state that lack large local papers.
 The Times-Dispatch lists itself as "Virginia's News Leader" on its masthead.

+In November 2025, The Times-Dispatch moved to a six day printing schedule, eliminating its printed Monday edition.

 History and notable accomplishments

 Development

 Although the Richmond Compiler was published in Virginia's capital beginning in 1815, and merged with a later newspaper called The Times, the Times and Compiler failed in 1853, despite an attempt of former banker James A. Cowardin and William H. Davis to revive it several years before.
 In 1850, Cowardin and Davis established a rival newspaper called the Richmond Dispatch, and by 1852 the Dispatch bragged of having circulation three times as large as any other daily paper in the city, and advertising dominated even its front page.
 Cowardin began his only term in the Virginia House of Delegates (as a Whig) in 1853, but many thought the city's pre-eminent paper the Richmond Examiner.
 John Hammersley bought half of the newspaper company in 1859, and continued as a joint publisher on the masthead until May 5, 1862, when no name appeared.
-By April 1861, the newspaper announced its circulation was "within a fraction of 13,000."
+By April 1861, the newspaper announced its circulation was "within a fraction of 13,000".
 The newspaper had been staunchly pro-slavery since 1852, and called Union soldiers "thieves and cut-throats".
 Most of its wartime issues are now available online.
 In 1864, Hammersley brought new presses from England, having run the Union blockade, although he sold half his interest to James W. Lewellen before his dangerous departure (presumably through Wilmington, North Carolina, the last Southern port open to Confederate vessels in 1864).